407-610-2417

 If you want to check your results in real time, you can use plugins.
 Google AI Citation Analysis and AI Search Impact Analysis show you which keywords are currently triggering summaries and whether your site is mentioned.

 Additionally, you could monitor your data and measure SEO in Google Search Console.
-In the Performance tab, you can find the top queries your site is being surfaced for and the number of clicks and impressions they are getting.
+In the Performance tab, you can find the top queries your site is being surfaced for, along with the number of clicks and impressions they receive.

 Monitor Data in Google Search Console

 The other section worth looking at is the Enhancements tab.
 That’s where you’ll see the types of structured data Google has detected.
 Each one will show a status: valid, warning, or error.
-If you aim to rank in AI overviews, these need to be marked as valid.
+If you aim to rank in AI Overviews, these need to be marked as valid.

 Types of Structured Data Google has Detected